B i o g r a p h y

 At 14, Michael became an assistant manager and music instructor on Guitar and Bass guitar at Palos Music in the south suburbs of Chicago.
 There he worked through the music store with most musical touring acts of the middle to late 1970's including Styx, Heart, Journey, Cheap Trick, Ted Nugent, Rick Derringer, The Rolling Stones, Peter Frampton, Hermon's Hermits, Cab Callaway, George Benson, Buddy Rich, Tony Bennett, Frank Sinatra and many more.
 Since then, he has toured internationally with musical groups, Comedy Troupes, Show Bands and even Choral Performances at the Vatican.

-As current President of the Tampa Bay Fingerstyle Guitar Guild, Michael constantly encourages neophyte and experienced professional guitar players alike to practice and hone their skills and try new styles.
-Michael says the Guitar Guild are the finest group of guitarists in Florida.
+As former President of the Tampa Bay Fingerstyle Guitar Guild, Michael constantly encourages neophyte and experienced professional guitar players alike to practice and hone their skills and try new styles.

 In 1979, Michael was offered the gig as guitarist and vocalist with the popular vocal group, "The Association" (Cherish, Everyone knows its Windy) who had many top 40 hits in the 1960's.
 Michael declined the offer in order to continue his college music degree.